pkarsy/AutomaticSchoolBellTimer/README.md

 - Easy realtime clock connection (DS3231).
 - An excellent web based installer.
 No software is needed for installation (only a chrome based browser) and is working the same on all operating systems.
 - MOST IMPORTANTLY !
 Easy recovery and changing the WIFI credentials using the same tasmota web installer (or any serial terminal if you prefer).

+### How the tasmota module is getting the time from the Internet.
+This crusial operation is performed by the Tasmota system itself and not by the "timetable.be" script.
+It is using the free and ultra reliable NTP protocol.
+Practically there is no network provider blocking NTP.
+The buildin servers are working most of the time, so no need to configure anything.